 In 2017, the Unified Parkinson’s Advocacy Council requested that the EPA reject the re-registration of Paraquat because of the harm it causes to human health.
 In its request, the council included studies showing a link between low-level Paraquat exposure and an increased risk of Parkinson’s.
 Additionally, a bill was introduced in Congress in July 2019 to try to end the sale of Paraquat in the United States.

 The EPA has acknowledged that Paraquat is highly toxic and dangerous.
 The agency announced in 2016 that it would be further exploring the dangers and health risks of the chemical, specifically the epidemiology data about Paraquat use and its relationship to Parkinson’s disease.

 In 2020, the EPA proposed additional safety regulations to limit exposure to Paraquat to mitigate health risks.
 The new measures included using PF10 respirators, enclosed cabs, and disallowing aerial applications for nearly all uses and locations.Paraquat Lawsuits

-When pursuing a personal injury claim against a product manufacturer, negligence on the part of the manufacturer has to be established.
-The manufacturers and marketers of Paraquat have a duty to protect consumer that use their products.
+The manufacturer's negligence must be established when pursuing a personal injury claim against a product manufacturer.
+The manufacturers and marketers of Paraquat must protect consumers that use their products.
 The dangers of the weedkiller are well known, as evidenced by the conclusions of many studies, the EPA's recommendations, and the fact that the herbicide is banned in several other countries.

 A Paraquat lawsuit can help you recover money for the medical harm and financial damages you have suffered due to your exposure to the product.
 Each case is different, but some of the categories of monetary damages that may be available to you include: